-LogmonQueue=label: [interval]: (sum|report): severity defines an output queue.
+LogmonQueue=label: [interval]: (sum|report): severity[:alias] defines an output queue.
 Here, label is an arbitrary name which is used to assign rules to this queue; interval is the timespan over which messages are summarized if the queue is of type 'sum'; sum (summarize over some interval) or report (report each event seperately and immediately) are the two queue type supported, and severity is the severity assigned to an event.
+Furthermore, optionally it is possible to specify an alias (must be defined in the email configuration) to direct email for this rule to a specific list of recipients.